PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for a Goal pause; work resumes only after an explicit instruction and continues with coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the dormant SiNet SA/PA MirrorPad compatibility path to `passes/sinet_sa_pa_mirrorpad_layout.py`.
-The former 683-line full-map fixed-point mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
-It proves the Mean/ ReduceMax spatial-attention branch, external channel-attention input, rank-five position-attention merge, optional gate adapter, source-side Mul layout, constant ownership, public boundaries, and every removable adapter before mutation.
-Both legacy and indexed owners match zero candidates in the current real SiNet ordered pipeline, and the production artifacts remain byte- identical.
+The latest implementation unit moves the transpose/binary bridge compatibility path to `passes/binary_bridge_layout.py`.
+The former 650-line full-map fixed- point mutator is now a 17-line compatibility dispatcher over bounded symmetric and asymmetric indexed resolvers.
+The extraction preserves the three active symmetric output modes and the one-sided bridge, removes the permanently disabled Pattern C body, and fixes two unsafe legacy properties: a no-post candidate can no longer rewire binary inputs before its later guards pass, and an asymmetric candidate cannot reuse a Transpose before the replacement plain input exists.
+The five short representative production models audited before extraction all reported zero matches, and the selected YuNet artifacts remain byte-identical to the preceding commit.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous